AlexanderFabisch/AlexanderFabisch.github.io/_posts/2014-01-12-learning_curves.markdown

 ---

-[scikit learn](https://github.com/scikit-learn/scikit-learn) is a great machine learning library in Python.
-It offers broad range of machine learning algorithms and tools. *Learning curves* are a new tool that has been merged last week and I want to use that feature to point out why scikit learn is a great library.
+[scikit learn](https://github.com/scikit-learn/scikit-learn) is a great machine learning library for Python.
+It offers broad range of machine learning algorithms and tools. *Learning curves* are a new tool that has been merged last week and I want to use that feature to point out why scikit learn is such a great library.

 A learning curve shows the training scores and the test scores for varying number of training samples.
 It is a tool that can be used to find out